 New Zealand is well-known for its sheer of pristine beauty from vast landscape consist of mountains, lakes, glaciers, geothermal pools, volcanoes peaks to stunning beaches and islands.
 It’s the land of indigenous Maori, the first settlers before European arrived.
 According to the latest 2013 Census, the total population of 4.2m New Zealanders or Kiwis made up of a multicultural society dwelled by the majority of European descent (called Pakeha), and immigrants including Polynesian communities.
 Topped off by amazingly fresh food, friendly people, and unique culture; there are endless activities to experience from free and independent undertakings to paid tour or package deals.
 This travel guide will provide tips for planning your trip and prepare you for a Muslim-friendly travel in New Zealand.

 New Zealand is comprised of 2 main islands – North Island and South Island.
-Planning logistic and how to travel will depend on time, budget, and convenience.
-A good combination of some mode of transportation is recommended to enrich the experience.
+Planning logistics and how to travel will depend on time, budget, and convenience.
+A good combination of some modes of transportation is recommended to enrich the experience.

 The most common and popular is self-drive either by car or motorhome/campervan due to its flexibility and independence factor.
-Stopping whenever you want to snap pictures of beautiful location is the most desirable.
-Driving in New Zealand is left handed and require a license.
-Beware you will be driving long hours from the city to city and while traffic may not the issue, you may get fatigued from it.
+Stopping whenever you want to snap pictures of beautiful locations is the most desirable.
+Driving in New Zealand is left-handed and requires a license.
+Beware you will be driving long hours from city to city and while traffic may not the issue, you may get fatigued from it.

-At the main tourist cities like Auckland and Wellington, you can rely on the city loop bus to get around other than walking.
-Get on the ferry to explore beach suburbs and enjoy the view of harbour city from afar.
-In Wellington, you must ride the cable to for an amazing view of Wellington harbour.
+In the main tourist cities like Auckland and Wellington, you can rely on the city loop bus to get around other than walking.
+Get on the ferry to explore beach suburbs and enjoy the view of the harbor city from afar.
+In Wellington, you must ride the cable for an amazing view of Wellington harbor.

 From North Island (Wellington) to South Island (Picton), a huge Interislander ferry can take passengers as well as cars through spectacular Marlborough Sounds.

 Alternatively, you can take a domestic flight to save some travel time.
-You can enjoy breathtaking mountains view from the top such as when arriving at Queenstown Airport.
+You can enjoy breathtaking mountain views from the top such as when arriving at Queenstown Airport.

-New Zealanders are generally friendly and laidback.
+New Zealanders are generally friendly and laid back.
 The way of life is casual but manners are important.
-Carry yourself with open-mind, open-heart, and respect others.
-The general etiquette of treat others like you want to be treated must be held firmly as you encounter new culture or conversing with locals in a remote location.
+Carry yourself with an open mind, open heart, and respect others.
+The general etiquette of treating others like you want to be treated must be held firmly as you encounter new cultures or converse with locals in a remote location.

-In New Zealand, strangers do talk particularly in rural part.
+In New Zealand, strangers do talk particularly in the rural parts.
 Exchanging a few pleasant greetings is expected.
-Keep your conversation general such as about weather, what’s plan for the weekend (or how was the weekend), or about a sport (rugby especially).
+Keep your conversation general such as about the weather, what’s the plan for the weekend (or how was the weekend), or about a sport (rugby especially).
 Avoid anything personal such as people’s salary, why they don’t get married or have children.
 Also, note that you can call a person by their first name and avoid calling with designated ‘uncle’ or ‘auntie’ if no family relation.

-When visiting Maori village, equip yourself with Maori custom such as do not sit on a table and do not show emotion on the face when witnessing Maori warrior dance (haka).
+When visiting Maori village, equip yourself with Maori customs such as do not sit on a table and do not show emotion on your face when witnessing Maori warrior dance (haka).

 Maori’s relationship with the land is deep, profound and sacred.
 It’s important to respect the natural environment and its resources when visiting its natural park.
 While freedom camping is allowed, ensure that it’s not on private property.

-New Zealand custom is very strict at the airport in protecting its beautiful environment.
+New Zealand customs is very strict at the airport in protecting its beautiful environment.
 Do not bring fresh food of any kind.
 All food items brought into the country must be declared

 The Maori language is recognized as the official language in New Zealand (although English is commonly used).
-You will encounter the name of places, street or building in the Maori language widely.
-Get to know few useful phrases such Kia Ora (Hello) and do pronounce Maori word began with ‘wh’ as ‘f’.
+You will encounter the name of places, street or buildings in the Maori language widely.
+Get to know a few useful phrases such as Kia Ora (Hello) and do pronounce Maori words began with ‘wh’ as ‘f’.

 Get yourself familiar with Kiwi slang (often spoken very quickly) and local phrases such “sweet as, she’ll be right, see ya later bro, choice bro, how’s it going mate.”
 Know what is dairy (little corner store), gumboots (rubber boots), EFTPOS (payment accepted by debit or credit card), and entrée (appetizer).

-Be up close to the nature, its flora and fauna through a brisk walk, swim, hiking or ferry cruise.
+Be up close to nature, its flora, and fauna through a brisk walk, swim, hiking, or ferry cruise.
 This way the appreciation of nature can be best absorbed.

 South Island is definitely top of the list to visit for the best of nature New Zealand can offer.
-Queenstown, Mackenzie and Westland regions are the most stunning with incredible display of nature such glaciers (Franz Josef, Fox and Tasman), fiord (Milford Sound, Doubtful Sound), lakes (Lake Wakatipu, Hayes, Matheson, Wanaka, Tekapo), beaches (Gillespie) and national parks (Mount Cook, Mount Aspiring, Fiordland).
-Some attractions are within close proximity so you can witness the amazing creation of lake, beach, and mountain in one day.
+Queenstown, Mackenzie, and Westland regions are the most stunning with incredible displays of nature such as glaciers (Franz Josef, Fox, and Tasman), fiord (Milford Sound, Doubtful Sound), lakes (Lake Wakatipu, Hayes, Matheson, Wanaka, Tekapo), beaches (Gillespie) and national parks (Mount Cook, Mount Aspiring, Fiordland).
+Some attractions are within close proximity so you can witness the amazing creation of a lake, beach, and mountain in one day.

-In North Island, the most notable natural attractions can be found in Rotorua for geysers (Pohutu Geiser at Te Puia), mud pool, geothermal spring, and colourful pool (Waiotapu).
-Be amazed at Lake Taupo for its impressive size (about the size of Singapore) that you feel like standing by a seaside.
-After visiting Huka Falls, make way from Taupo to the oldest national park in New Zealand - Tongariro National Park for mountain and volcanoes view (such as at Mount Ruapehu, Whakapapa Village, and Chateau Tongariro).
-Most favourite by New Zealanders for its one of a kind landscape and natural wonder.
+On North Island, the most notable natural attractions can be found in Rotorua geysers (Pohutu Geiser at Te Puia), mud pool, geothermal spring, and colorful pool (Waiotapu).
+Be amazed at Lake Taupo for its impressive size (about the size of Singapore) that you feel like standing by the seaside.
+After visiting Huka Falls, make your way from Taupo to the oldest national park in New Zealand - Tongariro National Park for mountains and volcanic views (such as Mount Ruapehu, Whakapapa Village, and Chateau Tongariro).
+Most favorite by New Zealanders for its one-of-a-kind landscape and natural wonder.

-Other natural beauties in North Island are in Northland region (Bay Of Island, Cape Reinga, 99 Miles Beach) and Bay Of Plenty region (Cathedral Cove, Hot Water Beach, Mount Maunganui ) where islands, rugged cliff, and long beaches are your playground.
+Other natural beauties in North Island are in the Northland region (Bay Of Island, Cape Reinga, 99 Miles Beach) and Bay Of Plenty region (Cathedral Cove, Hot Water Beach, Mount Maunganui ) where islands, rugged cliffs, and long beaches are your playground.

-New Zealand culture is essentially a Western culture that shaped by its geographic isolation and at the core, is the result of the influence of Maori culture and British colonisation.
+New Zealand culture is essentially a Western culture that is shaped by its geographic isolation and at the core, is the result of the influence of Maori culture and British colonization.

-The strong sense of Kiwis identity is unique and can be characterised by iconic elements such as L&P drink, paua shell (close relative of abalone), pineapple lumps (chocolate covered sweet with pineapple flavoured in centre), the pohutukawa (New Zealand Christmas tree), pavlova (meringue and cream dessert), and jandals (flip-flop or thongs).
+The strong sense of Kiwis' identity is unique and can be characterized by iconic elements such as L&P drink, paua shell (a close relative of abalone), pineapple lumps (chocolate-covered sweets with pineapple flavored in the center), the pohutukawa (New Zealand Christmas tree), pavlova (meringue and cream dessert), and jandals (flip-flop or thongs).

 Apart from natural beauty, the country is well-known for its extreme sports, adventure activities, and mountaineering tradition.